The PodKnowledge|← All Episodes

 Build Your Life OS: Principles + Gratitude

-7 minutes daily with another person.
+The Gratitude Practice, do this tomorrow 7 minutes daily with another person.
 Feel the gratitude first, then speak.
 Focus on areas of perceived lack for maximum effect.
 Joe paid off $40k in credit card debt within 3 months of starting this practice.
-"It's like asking if I still have sex — why would I ever give that up?"
+"It's like asking if I still have sex, why would I ever give that up?"

 Contrarian